easycoder/rbrstory/rbrstory/software/devices.md

 ~tid:dht22:dht22.py~ handles devices that have a DHT22 thermometer.

-~tid:espcomms:espcomms.py~ handles networking, using ESP-Now to implement a chained system that extends the range of a wifi router.
+~tid:espcomms:espcomms.py~ handles networking, including the use of ESP-Now to implement a chained system that extends the range of a wifi router.

 ~tid:files:files.py~ contains a set of useful file functions that supplement those supplied by the MP libraries.